 a.
 Domestic applicants with overseas qualifications

-The English Language Requirements Policy applies to all applicants for coursework and higher degree by research awards at the University, and to applicants for single units.
+English Language Proficiency Requirements detailed in the Admissions Policy (section 6) applies to all applicants for coursework and higher degree by research awards at the University, and to applicants for single units.

 4. How to Apply